eficode-academy/rf-advanced-web-katas/exercises/05-filling-fields.md

 form iframe.

 > Performance-wise it's recommended to write a wrapper keyword to call `Run Inside Iframe` only once,
-> since we're operating inside the same frame for a while.
-Moreover, repeatedly selecting and deselecting
+> since we're doing more than one thing inside the same frame.
+Repeatedly selecting and deselecting
 > the frame takes time.
-Feel free to make an additional wrapper keyword if you like.

 </details> <!-- SeleniumLibrary -->